 10 CFR 50.59 is a lynchpin in the current regulatory framework supporting the operation of the nuclear power plant fleet.
-It determines the regulatory threshold for when NRC must review and approve a proposed change before its implementation.
+It determines the regulatory threshold for when NRC must review and approve a proposed change to the facility before its implementation.

 Expanding upon that purpose, 10 CFR 50.59 is not a determination of safety nor of overall acceptability.
-It defines the boundary between those proposed activities that can be implemented by the licensee without prior NRC approval and those that must receive NRC review and approval before implementation.
+It defines the boundary between those proposed changes to the facility that can be implemented by the licensee without prior NRC approval and those that must receive NRC review and approval before implementation.